popovs/radar-mamu-estimation/README.md

 ### GIS

-This folder contains the GIS data necessary for the project, including regional boundaries, DEM data of the Alaska panhandle, suitable habitat polygons, and watershed polygons. **Note:** the suitable habitat polygons will need to be downloaded from the BC Data Catalogue (link will be added to this Github soon).
-The watershed polygons need to be sent directly as they are too large to upload to Github.
-Please contact sarah.popov@gov.bc.ca to receive these polygons.
+This folder contains the GIS data necessary for the project, including regional boundaries, DEM data of the Alaska panhandle, suitable habitat polygons, and watershed polygons. **Note:** the suitable habitat polygons will need to be downloaded from the BC Data Catalogue (TODO: link will be added to this Github soon).

 ### R